pmvr/pykey/README.md

  * The security level is 128 bit.
  * The supported public key algorithm is ECDSA with secp256r1 only.
  * The PublicKeyCredentialDescriptors / key handles are encrypted with AES-128-CBC and a random IV.
 Authenticity is provided by an HMAC-SHA256.
+ * For random numbers the true random number generator of
  * Resident keys are stored on the internal flash.

 # Setup and Building

 ## Bootloader
-Change to the directory bootloader/.
-Then execute:
+Change to the directory `bootloader/`, execute

-...
+`make BOARD=pca10059 genhex`

+then merge with the soft device

+`hexmerge.py _build-pca10059/pca10059_bootloader-0.3.2-dirty-nosd.hex ./lib/softdevice/s140_nrf52_6.1.1/s140_nrf52_6.1.1_softdevice.hex -o pca10059_bootloader.hex`

+`hexmerge` can be found in [IntelHex](https://pypi.org/project/IntelHex/).

 In order to put the bootloader onto the NRF52840 Dongle this [OpenOCD guidance](https://www.rototron.info/circuitpython-nrf52840-dongle-openocd-pi-tutorial/) is very helpfull.
 Otherwise one can use a debugging probe such as Segger J-link.

 ## Modified CircuitPython

 ## FIDO2/U2F Implementation